LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 So far in the course, we have learned ways of measuring whether there is a relationship between variables.
 If there is a relationship between variables, it means that the value of IV can be used to predict the value of the DV.
 Although we are able to test for statistical significance, we are unable to say anything about how *strong* these associations between variables are.

-In crime and criminal justice research, not only are we interested in whether there is a relationship between variables, but we are also interested in the size of that relationship.
+We also leaned that in crime and criminal justice research, not only are we interested in whether there is a relationship between variables, but we are also interested in the size of that relationship.
 Knowing the strength of the relationship is useful because it indicates the size of the difference.
 It addresses the question of ‘To what extent is this relationship generalisable?’ instead of merely ‘Is there a relationship or not?’

 The strength of relationship is known more as the **effect size**, and simply quantifies the magnitude of difference between two variables.
-Today’s lesson is about the effect size for relationships between categorical variables, and then ones between numeric variables.
+We began to explore this in last week's session and learned about rediduals, odds ratios, and more.
+This lesson we will consider a few more measures.

+We will also consider evaluating relationships between two numeric variables specifically we will explore measures of **correlation**.

+Finally, we keep saying that with large enough sample sizes we can relax some of our assumptions, and generally we talk about sample sizes that are "large enough" but what is large enough?
+We will introduce **power analysis** and how we can use that to estimate our minimum sample sizes needed for our analyses.

 We begin by :